ShaktidharK1997/ShaktidharK1997/README.md

 - **M.S. in Computer Science** - New York University
   - Interested in Machine Learning, Databases and Cloud-native solutions
   - Teaching Assistant for Machine Learning course
+- **Bachelor of Engineering** - PSG College of Technology, Anna University

 ## Current Focus